karolcholewa/blog/_posts/2023-02-02-mc-roles-and-permissions.md

 *   **MC Viewer** - can view omnichannel communication activities

 ## Permissions Matrix
 It is hard to remember each Role and its permissions but an **explicitly denied** permission overwrites all other permissions.
-For the permissions which are **not specifically granted or denied**,  Marketing Cloud **defaults to a deny** permission unless another role grants that permission
+For the permissions which are **not specifically granted or denied**,  Marketing Cloud **defaults to deny** permission unless another role grants that permission

 ## MC Administrator
 All permissions are explicitly granted; all sections available.